THE REGULATION 14 STATUTORY CONSULTATION IS NOW CLOSED.

 What happens next?

 The Parish Council now have to consider all the comments that have been received and make decisions and justifications on any changes to the final Plan.
-Once that is done, the plan is submitted to an independent inspector who may well recommend further changes.
+Once that is done, the plan is submitted to an independent examiner who may well recommend further changes.

 At this point you will have a final say.